 Black Pond and Brutus (Owls) - at the rear back of black pond keep going around, trail gets rocky/muddy but continues north - after 30min rejoins the marked trail at lincoln brook crossing.
 Brutus starts just after 2nd major brook crossing, in summer there is a birch "V" showing the way, much easier than the "main" whack

-Seven Dwarfs (Hale/Twins winter) - its easy - cross the bridge, left at green sign into woods, follow to upper haystack a half-mile below summer trailhead
+Seven Dwarfs (Hale/Twins winter) - its easy - right over car-bridge, left at green sign into woods, follow to upper haystack rd. half-mile below summer trailhead

 Iso Express (Isolation) - winter-only, if you can follow a snow track do so, otherwise stay on the standard route for safety